-- California Association of Bilingual Education (CABE), - National Association for Bilingual Education (NABE), and - California Association of Teachers of English to Speakers of Other Languages (CATESOL) Newsletter
+- California Association of Bilingual Education (CABE), - National Association for Bilingual Education (NABE), and - California Association of Teachers of English to Speakers of Other Languages (CATESOL) Newsletter information concerning district needs for bilingual paraprofessionals, employment opportunities and procedures for hiring.

-Depending on the need, the District district may send representatives to local colleges/universities and secondary schools to participate in Career Day activities.
-At these events, the District district provides information concerning district needs for bilingual paraprofessionals, employment opportunities and procedures for hiring.
+Depending on the need, the district may send representatives to local colleges/universities and secondary schools to participate in Career Day activities.
+At these events, the district provides